hariks9845/Project1/README.md

-# booking wepage
+# Booking WeDesign
-A Basic online booking page which stores the deatils of booking
+A Basic online booking page which stores the deatils of booking using html,css,js